Do you know your heart age?

 Free Healthy Heart Review!

-To launch this new service we are offering these reviews free for the first few weeks, so book now to speak to us about keeping your heart healthy.
+This is a free service we are offering for the duration of June 2019, so book now to speak to us about keeping your heart healthy.

 For people who have a free review and then wish to pay for blood tests (e.g. to check for diabetes and to measure cholesterol), we will try to organise this on the same visit to save you time.
 We can then provide a comprehensive “Risk score” that is a much more accurate predictor of your risk of heart disease in the next 10 years.